reconnecting after having kids.

 Nurture your individual needs

 When children come into the picture, it’s easy to place yourself and your relationship in the foreground.
 But it’s so important to notice your own physical and emotional needs.
 In doing this, you’ll feel more empowered and energized to nurture your relationship with your partner(s) as well.
 Sometimes everyday encounters can feel like just another task on the daily to-do list, but it’s essential to carve out time for yourself and your partner(s).
-Many couples go through periods of time where cultivating intimacy feels almost intrusive, and this is a key sign that you each need time for self-care.
+Many couples go through periods where cultivating intimacy feels almost intrusive, and this is a key sign that you each need time for self-care.

-It’s important to ask yourself what you need to do in order to take care of yourself so that you’re able to feel connected to your own sexuality and share that with your partner(s).
+It’s important to ask yourself what you need to do to take care of yourself so that you’re able to feel connected to your sexuality and share that with your partner(s).
 That can come down to something simple, such as taking time out of the day to meditate, read a book, or go to the gym.
 Engaging in the act of self-care is extremely important for couples as well.
-Write down a few things that you used to enjoy doing together that helped to create a sense of closeness, and make adjustments within your new daily routine in order to create moments of physical and emotional intimacy.
+Write down a few things that you used to enjoy doing together that helped to create a sense of closeness, and make adjustments within your new daily routine to create moments of physical and emotional intimacy.

 Create a safe space

 Making your bedroom into a safe space can truly help to cultivate moments of intimacy.
-Within these protective confines, it can feel easier to bring up the aspects of your individual personality that feel in line with erotic desire and connection.
+Within these protective confines, it can feel easier to bring up the aspects of your personality that feel in line with erotic desire and connection.
 You can physically and mentally close the door to the outside world for a moment and focus on sexual connection.
 Often, those physical spaces can become reminders of the fact that you’re now a caregiver.
-It’s important to remove those things from your physical and mental space in order to help you make sure your bedroom is thought of as a true sanctuary.
+It’s important to remove those things from your physical and mental space to help you make sure your bedroom is thought of as a true sanctuary.